 Beginning in 1992, the San Jose Water Company, the corporate Adopt-A-School partner of Hacienda Science Magnet School, parents, and some 30 Bay Area businesses completely renovated the Outdoor Classroom.
 These renovations included the construction of new ponds and a stream, a programmable irrigation system, and a 625 square foot covered outdoor study area with benches and tables.

 Biological communities represented in the Outdoor Classroom include redwood forest, oak woodland, chaparral, grassland, streamside and pond habitats.
 Hacienda-Valley View School is a K-5 school in the San Jose Unified School District.

 Environmental Study Area at De Anza College

-Local Native Trees to Plant at your School or Home
+Native Trees to Plant at your Home or School

 Big-leaf maple is a very attractive species, and also fast growing--it deserves a place in more landscapes.